 Source: North Tec

 The Council also sets standards for Competence Assessment Programmes (for New Zealand registered nurses returning to practice and internationally qualified nurses).
-This is because the Council must be assured that graduates of all nursing education programmes are safe and competent to meet the health care needs of tangata whenua and all people in Aotearoa New Zealand.

 Along with setting education standards, the Council has an important role in accrediting and monitoring nursing programmes and institutions to ensure that standards are maintained.